Slipped disc treatment — minimally invasive procedures versus traditional open spine surgery

-The expression “slipped disc” is not an official medical diagnosis – it is a casual term that is more properly called a herniated disc or ruptured disc.
-Intervertebral discs are shock absorbers located between adjacent bones of the vertebral column of the spine.
-These discs absorb pressure throughout the day and night as you sit, lay, walk, stretch and lift.
-With increased age or overuse, a disc will weaken and bulge.
-Eventually the outer fibrous ring tears and the inner, jelly-like substance leaks out into the spinal canal..
+The term slipped disc is not an official medical diagnosis.
+It is a commonly used term that most often refers to spine conditions like herniated or ruptured discs.
+Spinal discs are shock absorbers located between adjacent segments of the vertebral column.
+These discs absorb pressure as you sit, lay, walk, stretch and lift.
+With increased age or overuse, a disc can weaken and bulge.
+Sometimes the outer fibrous ring can tear and the inner, jellylike substance pushes out into the spinal canal.
 When this occurs, the disc itself may become painful and tender.
 Inner disc material may also press on nerve roots or the spinal cord.
 Compressed nerves react in a variety of ways.
-They may signal pain, give off a “pins and needles” sensation, become numb, or fail to provide communication to muscles, resulting in muscle weakness.
+They may signal pain, give off a pins-and-needles sensation, cause a numbing feeling or fail to provide communication to muscles, resulting in muscle weakness.

-- Open spine surgeries – Open spine surgeries have been the traditional choice for patients with slipped disc pain for years.
-During the operation, the patient is placed under general anesthesia and the spine is accessed through a large incision in the back, neck, abdomen, or throat.
-The offending slipped disc is removed and replaced with a bone graft and is stabilized with hardware.
-Over time, the vertebrae are expected to fuse together, although occasionally bone grafting fails.
-If this occurs a second surgery is usually required.
-Healing and rehabilitation from an open neck or back procedure can take several months to a year.
+- Traditional open spine surgery.
+Full open spine surgeries have been the traditional method for patients with slipped disc pain for years.
+During the operation, the spine is accessed through a large incision in the neck, back, abdomen or throat.
+The muscle disruption and blood loss that occurs requires an overnight hospital stay of one or more nights.
+Healing and rehabilitation from a traditional open neck or back procedure can be long and sometimes difficult.

 Laser Spine Institute

-Conservative treatment is usually effective for alleviating neck or back pain from a slipped disc.
+Conservative treatment is often effective for relieving neck or back pain from a slipped disc.
 However, if your pain persists after attempting conservative treatments for a significant amount of time you should consider all of the options available to you.
 Contact Laser Spine Institute today to learn how one of our minimally invasive procedures can help you find relief from neck and back pain.
 As the leader in minimally invasive spine surgery, we have been able to help more than 75,000 patients since 2005.